cyberbotics/urdf2webots/README.md

 Use in Webots: put the outputs in the protos folder of your Webots project.

 ## Notes
-This tool have been tested using Webots R2019a on Ubuntu16.04 and Webots R2020a on Windows.
+This tool have been tested using Webots R2020a on Ubuntu16.04 and Windows.
 You can find the sources of these URDF files here:
   - universal robot: https://github.com/ros-industrial/universal_robot/tree/kinetic-devel/ur_description
   - pr2 robot: https://github.com/PR2/pr2_common/tree/kinetic-devel/pr2_description